-Lily, who has gone on to have two daughters - Ethel, two, and Marnie, one - said the unnamed song which deals with her baby was "a really sad, really powerful track", although its inclusion on her third album has not been finalised.
+Allen, who has gone on to have two daughters - Ethel, two, and Marnie, one - said the unnamed song which deals with her baby was "a really sad, really powerful track", although its inclusion on her third album has not been finalised.

 "I hope it makes the final cut, because it's a really important song to me," she said, in her interview for the February edition.

-Lily, 28, said she wanted to write songs which were "true and honest", adding: "It's no use just singing about being famous or rhyming 'crazy' with 'baby' a million times over."
+Allen, 28, said she wanted to write songs which were "true and honest", adding: "It's no use just singing about being famous or rhyming 'crazy' with 'baby' a million times over."

 The singer announced a temporary retirement from the music business four years ago but has recently had a burst of chart activity when her cover of Keane's Somewhere Only We Know went to number one after featuring in the John Lewis Christmas ad, and another single Hard Out Here made the top 10.